remorses/bundless/README.md

 Still in progress

 -   HMR
--   hmr plugins for react refresh
+-   hmr plugin for react refresh
 -   build command to bundle with esbuild
 -   create-app templates
 -   aliases support